Under the right circumstances, student loan refinancing can save you a lot of money and help you manage your student loan debt more effectively.

 - A college degree

-When you’re refinancing your student loans, you want to get offers from multiple lenders.
-This will allow you to compare loan offers and see who has the best student loan refinance rates and terms.
+When researching student loan refinance companies, you want to get offers from multiple lenders.
+This allows you to compare loan offers and see who has the best student loan refinance rates and loan terms.

 Here are a few things you should consider when you’re comparing offers from lenders:

-- What kind of interest rate does that lender have?
+- What kind of interest rate does that student loan refinance company have?

 - Does the lender offer deferment options for borrowers that go through financial difficulties?